saimaar/react-todo-mock-cc/README.md

 ### Bonus

 * Notice the Complete and Incomplete Components are a bit redundant.
 Is there anyway to reuse just one component for both of them?
-(You may have to restructure a component to make this successfully work.)